 The ceremonial dinner was planned for noon as always and my mom took immense pride in preparing the turkey dressed in its finest!
 The night before rituals commenced with the production of the homemade dressing and shoving it inside that colossal bird enough to feed near thirty people.
 She enclosed that fowl and placed the roaster within the oven and set it to activate at 4:00am.
 Swollen with pride and pleased with her labor we went to bed in anticipation for the gathering of our family the subsequent day.

-The next morning I awoke and got a whiff of that brilliant smell of turkey roasting and grinned as I made a momentary look toward the clock: 7:00am.
-I rose out of bed and meandered into the kitchen and was shocked at the words gracing my ears, coming out of my mother’s mouth, a staunch Christian woman.
+The next morning I awoke and got a whiff of that brilliant smell of turkey roasting and beamed proudly as I made a momentary look toward the clock: 7:00am.
+I rose out of bed and meandered into the kitchen and was shocked at the words gracing my ears; the words were coming out of my mother’s mouth, a staunch Christian woman.
 ‘God-damn son of a b----, well sh—‘ words I am most certain I had never even heard before!

-The smell of the bird had truly been in my year’s past mind.
+The smell of the bird had truly been in my mind from year’s past.
 The oven failed had to turn on!
 My mom skittered around the kitchen slamming cupboards and the oven door, throwing pot holders and anything else she could get her hands on.
 She was swearing at the oven as if that would miraculously make it turn on or say, ‘Gosh, I’m sorry.
 Let’s try that again!

 Meanwhile my sister and I took shelter.
 It was a wonder that raw bird and all that was stuffed up in it didn’t go flying through the kitchen, living room and any other room of the house…tears, curse words and flurry filled that humble abode and we were taking cover!